 To speak with a member of our team today, call us at 864-729-4888.

-For a free legal consultation with personal injury lawyer in Anderson, call 864-729-4888
+For a free legal consultation with a personal injury lawyer serving Anderson, call 864-729-4888

 Collecting Workers’ Compensation Benefits in Anderson, SC

 South Carolina law requires private companies to provide workers’ compensation coverage.
 On occasion, a business may get an exclusion from the law, such as in the case of certain railroad companies or businesses with less than 4 employees.
 But if you work in the private sector, chances are overwhelmingly high that you will be covered by workers’ compensation coverage.

 At its best, workers’ compensation benefits employers and employees equally.
 Employers receive protection against lawsuits by injured workers.
 Employees benefit from a fast, streamlined way to collect compensation for an on-the-job injury.

 But the program does not always run at its best.
 And when it doesn’t, it is usually injured employees, such as yourself, who suffer.
 As you may discover upon filing a claim, obstacles could be waiting in your path.

 You may be entitled to workers’ compensation benefits if you have suffered an injury on the job.
 The program exists to make it easy and straightforward to apply for and receive these benefits.
 But several problems may stand in your way.
 The two biggest obstacles are:

 - Your employer not being in good standing with the program.